Sharpie (boat)

 Sharpies are a type of hard chined sailboat with a flat bottom, extremely shallow draft, centreboards and straight, flaring sides.
 They are believed to have originated in the New Haven, Connecticut region of Long Island Sound, United States.
 They were traditional fishing boats used for oystering, and later appeared in other areas.
 With centerboards and shallow balanced rudders they are well suited to sailing in shallow tidal waters.

 Traditional sharpies

 New Haven sharpies

 Sharpies first became popular in New Haven, Connecticut, towards the end of the 19th century.
 They came into use as a successor to the dugout log canoe and most likely were derived from the flatiron skiff.
 In an 1879 edition of Forest and Stream, a man named James Goodsell of the Fair Haven neighborhood claimed to have built the first sharpie with his brother in 1848.
 His claim was never contested.
-The Goodsell & Rowe Oyster Barn is shown on Front Steet in an 1850 Map of Fair Haven which is now in Yale's Beinecke Rare Book and Manuscript Library.
+The Goodsell & Rowe Oyster Barn is shown on Front Street in an 1850 Map of Fair Haven which is now in Yale's Beinecke Rare Book and Manuscript Library.
 That map shows the homes of E.P.
 Goodsell, J. D. Goodsell, and J. J. Goodsell also on Front Street.